-Intraday trading means buying and selling stocks on the same trading day.
-Intraday trading is also known as Day Trading.
+Intraday trading, which is also referred to as Day Trading, involves the purchase and sale of stocks within the same trading day.
 Share prices keep fluctuating throughout the day, and intraday traders try to draw profits from these price movements by buying and selling shares during the same trading day.
 Intraday trading refers to buying and selling stocks on the same day before the market closes.
 If you fail to do so, your broker may square off your position or convert it into a delivery trade.
 This kind of trading is always beneficial whether a person is an experienced trader or a beginner as the indicators and trends of the market will guide them properly.

 Basics of intraday trading

 Day trading refers to buying and selling stocks on the same day.
 It is done using online trading platforms.
 Suppose a person buys stocks for a company.
 They have to specifically mention ‘intraday’ in the portal of the platform used.
 This enables the user to buy and sell the same number of stocks of the same company on the same day before the market closes.
 The purpose is to earn profits through the movement of market indices.
 Hence, it is also referred to as day trading by many.

 The stock market earns you great returns if you are a long-term investor.
 But even in the short term, they can help you earn profits.
 For example, a stock opens a trade at Rs.
 500 in the morning.
 Soon, it climbs to Rs.
 550 within an hour or two.
 If you’ve purchased 1,000 stocks in the morning and sold them at Rs.
 550, you would have made an incredible profit of Rs.
 50,000 – all within a few hours.
 This is called intraday trading.